John Gorrie Museum State Park

 Welcome to John Gorrie Museum State Park

 A young physician named John Gorrie moved to Apalachicola in the early 1800s when it was a prominent port of trade, commerce, and shipping in Florida.
-Gorrie served as postmaster, city treasurer, town councilman, and bank director.
+Gorrie was deeply involved in his adopted community serving as postmaster, city treasurer, town councilman, and bank director.
 Concern for his yellow fever patients motivated Gorrie to invent a method for cooling their rooms.
-He became a pioneer in the field of air conditioning and refrigeration by inventing a machine that made ice, and received the first U.S. Patent for mechanical refrigeration in 1851.
+He became a pioneer in the field of air conditioning and refrigeration by inventing a machine that produced ice.
+Dr. Gorrie received the first U.S. Patent for mechanical refrigeration in 1851.
 A replica of his ice-making machine is on display at the museum, as well as exhibits chronicling the colorful history of Apalachicola, which played an important role in Florida's economic development.